pfh/ghostsurn/README.md

 For each item `i` place instances of `i` regularly on the timeline at intervals of `1/w[i]`.
 The first instance is placed randomly at `Math.random()/w[i]`.

 We proceed from time 0 along the timeline, observing items in chronological order.
-Once we've observed `effort` distinct items we will stop.
+We will stop just before observing `effort+1` distinct items.
 The new weights are then the number of times each distinct item was observed.

 (The stopping rule potentially creates a small distortion in the distribution.
 Other than this, selecting a random item from a subsample produced in this way is the same as selecting a random item from the original distribution.)